StevenBlack/vocab/million-dollar-words.md

 ### incubus
 An evil spirit that annoys people while they are sleeping and, in particular, a spirit that badgers women for sexual favors.
 A better way to say you didn't have a very good night's sleep.
-Pronounced IN'CUBE-US.

 ### inculpate
 The opposite of exculpate; to blame, more in a legal sense than a moral one.
 Thieves and murderers are inculpated by society; parents are blamed when their children misbehave.
 Don't confuse the word with inculcate, which means to teach by constant repetition.
-Pronounced JN-CULL-PAYT.

 ### indefectible